A tale of 2 US interventions and why Venezuela is not Panama 2.0

 "We're not afraid of boots on the ground," the president told reporters.

 But Farah said occupying Venezuela would be far more difficult than the intervention in Panama.
-Venezuela has seven times as many people and a land mass twelve times larger.
+Venezuela has seven times as many people and a land mass 12 times larger.

 Copyright 2026 NPR